hahh710/TFTP/README.md

 =====================================================================
 File Transfer Protocol
-Sending File format from the Client to the intermediate and finally to the Server which in turns send back an acknowledgement
+Sending File format from the Client to the intermediate and finally to the Server which in turns send back an acknowledgement.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++